sarahgoodwin93/kmc-projects/README.md

 They provide a distribution list of hydraulic products.
 Whether you're sourcing components for a new project or replacing parts in existing systems, our inventory ensures that you have access to top-quality products that meet your requirements.

+Throughout this README both KMC Projects and Kevin McCaffrey will be referred to as 'the client'.

 ## Table of Contents

 - [Key Project Goals](#key-project-goals)